-Note that the influence of the boundary term disappears, i.e., the parameter $c_2$ has no influence on our solutions.
-This behavior is expected for this scenarios, since the same happens in the usual teleparallelism, as the limit term $B$ cancels out in the equations of motion and is unable to generate dynamics by itself.
+Note that the influence of the boundary term disappears, i.e., the parameter $c_2$ does not affect our solutions.
+This is expected for this scenario, as the same result occurs in usual teleparallelism, where the limiting term $B$ cancels out in the equations of motion.

-Now, to implement the first-order formalism, we introduce a superpotential $W(\phi)$ in the form where $\alpha$ is an arbitrary constant.
+To implement the first-order formalism, we introduce a superpotential $W(\phi)$ of the form where $\alpha$ is an arbitrary constant.
 Hence, the second-order equation (\ref{e.10}) turns into